John Sinclair (poet): The John Sinclair Foundation

-Created in 2004, The John Sinclair Foundation is a non-profit organization based out of Amsterdam, Netherlands.
-Its mission is to ensure the preservation and proper presentation of the creative works via in poetry, music, performance, journalism, editing and publishing, broadcast and record production of John Sinclair.
-To date, the foundation has produced books, zines, records, and documentaries highlighting John Sinclair's contribution to the historic cannabis legalization effort, rock music in Detroit, and psychedelic communitarianism.
+Created in 2004, The John Sinclair Foundation is a non-profit organization based in Amsterdam, Netherlands.
+Its mission is to ensure the preservation and proper presentation of the creative works via poetry, music, performance, journalism, editing and publishing, broadcast and record production of Sinclair.
+To date, the foundation has produced books, zines, records, and documentaries highlighting his contribution to the historic cannabis legalization effort, rock music in Detroit and psychedelic communitarianism.